bryku/soapInMouth/README.md

 You don't have to include single character variations into the blacklist.

-Example: nigga, n1gga, ni gg a
+Example: dick, d1ck, di c k

 The generater will automatically take those into account.